gauravkhuraana/gauravkhuraana/README.md

 <h2 align="center"> 👨‍💻 Whoami</h2>
 <p align="center">
   <samp>Hello!
 My name is Gaurav Khurana.
 I have 12+ years of experience in IT industry as a Software Tester.
-Worked in 3 MNCs, Currently working as Test Consultant for *Microsoft*. has worked on *nix and windows based apps for telecom, insurance domain.
+Worked in 3 MNCs, Currently working as Test Consultant for Microsoft. has worked on *nix and windows based apps for telecom, insurance domain.
 Used SoapUI, Perl, Shell scripting, Postman, Java, Python, TestProject, ACCELQ , Karate DSL selenium for automation along with excel.
 Udzial is a polish word which means share.
 I believe in #SharingIsCaring.
 So here to share with you what I have learned.
   </samp>
   <br> <br>
   <img src="https://img.shields.io/badge/Tester-FF9522?style=for-the-badge&logo=tester&logoColor=white" alt="https://github.com/gauravkhuraana" />